annie-kayal/project-4/README.md

 ### Planning & Set Up

-After deciding the idea of our project, we created an Entity Relationship Diagram to determine what relationships models had between them and what type of relationship these would be.
+After deciding the idea for the project, we created an Entity Relationship Diagram to determine what relationship models had between them and what type of relationships these would be.
 This was incredibly important stage to ensure how our database would be built.

 At this stage, we also decided the fields each of our models have within them, as illustrated below:

 <img src='https://i.imgur.com/9G9yg80.png'>

-Having successfully planned our project, we could move on creation.
-Our first step would be to create a Django project which would include our two apps.
-The project contains its own set of URLS which we would use to distinguish the API endpoints to retrieve any data from our apps.
-The project also contains settings where we configured the apps, middleware, databases, our custom made user model, and authentication to be included in our apps.
+Having planned our project, we could move on to begin creation.
+Our first step was to create a Django project containing our two apps.
+The project contains its own individual set of URLS which we would use to distinguish the API endpoints to retrieve any data in the frontend.
+The project has its own settings where we configured the apps, middleware, databases, our custom made user model, and authentications for the apps to use.

-Django comes with a built-in CMS whereby an administrative user can directly add, update and delete database records.
-We also used Django REST framework to build the API as it has powerful functionality but also allows for customisation all the way down.
+Django comes with an in-built CMS whereby an administrative user can directly add, update and delete database records.
+We used Django REST framework to build the API as it has powerful functionality but allows for customisation all the way down.

 However, in order to access Django’s CMS, a superuser needed to be created aswell as our apps.
-For each app created, a URL, model, and views Python files would be made automatically.
-These apps were then need to be included into the project’s installed apps to track changes.
+For each app created, a URL, Model, and Views Python files are automatically created.
+These newly created apps needed to be included into the main project’s installed apps section to track changes.

 The last step needed in our setup was to configure our database to be PostgreSQL.
 By default, Django will use SQLite.
-To change this, we had to modify the database section in our project settings to use PostgreSQL by providing our database name and altering our engine to be PostgreSQL.
+To change this, we had to modify the database section in the main project settings to use PostgreSQL by providing the database name and altering our engine to be PostgreSQL.

 ## Models

-Having completed setting up the project, we could look forward to building our two apps.
-The first step was creating the models per app and ensuring these were correct to avoid continuously dropping and recreating the database.
-Once every model was created, they each also have be registered in the admin.py file in their own apps.
+Having set up the project, we could look forward to building our two apps.
+The first step was creating models per app and ensuring these were correct to avoid continuously dropping and recreating the database.
+Once every model was created, they each also have be registered in the admin.py file for which app they were built in.

 ### 1. FITNESS

 For our fitness app, a total of five tables were created in the database, as shown in our ERD above.

-- Some models which were created simply to provide variety in our app i.e. Our Instructor table held a total of 10 instructors, which was used in the fitnessClass model as a OnetoOne relationship to indicate one instructor per class.
+- Some models were created simply to provide variety in our app i.e. Our Instructor table held a total of 10 instructors, which we used in the fitnessClass model as a one-to-one relationship to indicate one instructor per class.
 A similar approach was also taken for our Gym model:

 <table>
 <tr>